jackfranklin/the-refactoring-tales/chapters/2-carousel.md

 I think JavaScript like this is JavaScript we've all written before.
 I know I have.
 Take a moment to study it and see if you can spot the problems with it.
 There's some much larger problems that we won't look at right now, but you should be able to spot a lot of "quick wins" that we can take care of right here and now.
 I highly recommend noting down on paper a list of all the problems you spot and comparing them to the one I came up with below, to see what you might miss and to see if you identify things I didn't.

-### Problems with the Carousel

-I've split my list into two parts.
+I've split my list of problems into two parts.
 Firstly, the big problems:

 - __Duplication__. the same block of code is used multiple times to animate the margin.
 Additionally, the event handlers for the click on `.left` and `.right` are almost identical too, along with numerous others.
 - __Bad Selectors__.
 There's very little in the way of contextual selectors.
 What I mean by this is the selectors are too general, `$("ul")` for example.